farrajota/project-serverless-etl-pipeline/README.md

 make setup-all
 ```

-### Deploying using Terraform (WIP)
+### Deploying using Terraform

 The same stack can be deployed to AWS using Hashicorp's Terraform.
-For that, you need to do the following:
+For that, you need to first have terraform installed on your machine, and then you can do the following to deploy the architecture to AWS:

 1. initialize terraform